collarapp/react-native-jitsi-meet-with-options/README.md

 # react-native-jitsi-meet

 React native wrapper for Jitsi Meet SDK

+## Editor comment

+I just added some options to this repository

 ## Install

 `npm install react-native-jitsi-meet --save`

 If you are using React-Native < 0.60, you should use a version < 2.0.0.
-For versions higher than 2.0.0, you need to add the following piece of code in your ```metro.config.js``` file to avoid conflicts between react-native-jitsi-meet and react-native in metro bundler.
+For versions higher than 2.0.0, you need to add the following piece of code in your `metro.config.js` file to avoid conflicts between react-native-jitsi-meet and react-native in metro bundler.

 ```
 const blacklist = require('metro-config/src/defaults/blacklist');